gatling/gatling/src/sphinx/general/concepts.rst

 Gatling doesn't provide the tools to generate this test data.

-*Feeders* are a convenient API for testers to inject data coming from an external source into the virtual users.
+*Feeders* are a convenient API for testers to inject data coming from an external source into the virtual users' sessions.

 For more information, check the :ref:`Feeders reference section <feeder>`.